Nicola Pisano, Pulpit - Victoria & Albert Museum

 sketchfab

-Captured from the Cast Courts at the V&A in London.
-This is a cast of the pulpit by Nicola Pisano made in 1864.
-The original was carved out of marble in 1260 and remains at the Baptistery, in Pisa.
-Reconstructed from 182 photos using Reality Capture.
+Captured from the Cast Courts at the V&A in London, this is a cast of the pulpit by Nicola Pisano made in 1864.
+The original was carved out of marble in 1260 and still remains at the Baptistery, in Pisa.
+Rebuilt from 182 photos using Reality Capture.
 Some editing done in Houdini.
-VR viewing recommended!
-The Cast Courts at the V&A are fertile ground for photogrammtry, although the current restoration work means there’s a little bit less space and less light than usual.
-One pleasant advantage is that the third-floor walkway offers a view from above, that helps get extra angles!
-It wasn’t enough to scan in the interior of the pulpit (the level 6 walkway far above doesn’t appear to be accessible to visitors), but it did prove very useful in capping off the top and getting at least a vague idea of the upper surfaces.
-It also helped RealityCapture close off the mesh neatly.
+VR viewing is highly recommended!
+The Cast Courts at the V&A offer excellent opportunities for photogrammetry, despite current restoration work limiting space and light.
+One advantage of this setup is that the third-floor walkway provides a bird's-eye view, helping to capture extra angles.
+Unfortunately, it wasn't enough to scan the interior of the pulpit (the level 6 walkway appears inaccessible to visitors), but it proved very useful in completing the top and gaining a rough idea of the upper surfaces.
+This also helped RealityCapture close off the mesh neatly.

 With this file you will be able to print Nicola Pisano, Pulpit - Victoria & Albert Museum with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Nicola Pisano, Pulpit - Victoria & Albert Museum.